tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 kubectl create -f https://docs.tigera.io/manifests/custom-resources.yaml
 ```

 14. Watch the status of various components progressing.
-We need to wait for at least one of the tigera-apiserver pods in the tigera-system namespace to be running before applying the tigera licensekey.
+We need to wait for at least one of the tigera-apiserver pods in the tigera-system namespace to be running before applying the tigera licensekey in the next step.
 The reasons is that the LicenseKey resource uses "projectcalico.org/v3" api, which is managed by the tigera apiserver.

 ```
 watch kubectl get pods -A